Health Care Information

 Please note: Effective immediately, all Western University, Brescia, Huron and King's students arriving from outside of Canada (including international students and Canadian citizens) are required to complete a 14-day quarantine and must register their quarantine plan with Western prior to arrival in Canada.

-In addition, any student who was in quarantine on August 15, 2020 or arrived on or after August 15, 2020 is now required by the Ontario government to be tested for COVID-19 at the end of their quarantine period.
+- All students travelling to Canada from abroad are required by the Ontario government to be tested for COVID-19 at the end of their quarantine period.

 COVID-19 Testing is available on campus.
 Please see Western's testing website for up-to-date hours and location.